pcelman/Portfolio_2.0/README.md

 # My Portfolio - v2

-This is the second version of my personal portfolio.
+This is the second version of my portfolio.
 It showcases my skills, projects, and experiences as a developer.

 <img width="1245" alt="Screenshot 2023-04-29 at 15 00 04" src="https://user-images.githubusercontent.com/100241036/235318088-c31af126-e4e4-4d38-917c-f4400bff4bce.png">